byterubpay/byterub-site/_posts/2019-07-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-07-22.md

 **\<sarang>** 1. splitting Omniring proofs for better batching
 **\<sarang>** 2. determining the feasibility/security of retaining key image structure in RCT3 to avoid an output pool split
 **\<sarang>** And finalizing DEF CON material, of course
-**\<sarang>** I'll be giving a talk and leading a workshop in the Monero village, as well as staffing an information table
+**\<sarang>** I'll be giving a talk and leading a workshop in the ByteRub village, as well as staffing an information table
 **\<sarang>** and also doing a panel discussion in the blockchain village
 **\<sarang>** suraeNoether: your action items?
 **\<suraeNoether>** uhm just working on sims